Posted 15.08. 2017 by Cekindo / Last update on 25.09. 2018

 Despite the recognition for being the world’s largest Muslim-majority country, Indonesia has not developed its halal industry well.
-Indonesian market holds a great potential a great potential.
+Indonesian market holds a great potential.
 Noting this critical oversight, Southeast Asian startups are now zeroing in on the Muslim market.

 A study conducted by the Center of Reform on Economics (CORE) Indonesia said Muslims and the halal segment, a potentially growing consumer group, and their equally increasing spending power, have long been put on the sidelines on the progressive online world—but all that is changing now.